 Hyperledger Fabric has been the dominant permissioned blockchain platform for nearly a decade.
 It powers thousands of production deployments across supply chain, healthcare, and government.
 But the architecture that made Fabric successful in 2018 is showing its age.
 Monolithic peer processes, crash-fault-tolerant-only consensus, and complex multi-channel configurations have created an operational ceiling that frustrates DevOps teams and limits horizontal scalability.

-Fabric-X is the Hyperledger community's answer.
+Fabric-X (also commonly written FabricX or Hyperledger Fabric X) is the Hyperledger community's answer.
 Incubated under the Linux Foundation Decentralized Trust umbrella alongside classic Fabric, Fabric-X represents a ground-up rethinking of how a permissioned blockchain should work.
 It decomposes the peer into independent microservices, replaces Raft with the Arma BFT consensus protocol, and moves from multi-channel isolation to a single-channel-with-namespaces model.
-According to early Hyperledger Foundation lab reports (2025), initial benchmarks show Fabric-X processing over 20,000 TPS in controlled environments -- a dramatic improvement over classic Fabric's 3,500 TPS ceiling.
+According to the Linux Foundation Decentralized Trust roadmap (April 2026), Fabric-X has now been benchmarked at 400,000+ TPS with a 4-party, 4-shard deployment — more than two orders of magnitude beyond classic Fabric's 3,500 TPS Raft ceiling.

-TL;DR: Fabric-X is Hyperledger Fabric's next-generation architecture.
-It replaces the monolithic peer with microservices, swaps Raft for Arma BFT consensus, and targets 20,000+ TPS through horizontal scaling (Hyperledger Foundation, 2025).
-It's in early development -- not production-ready yet -- but enterprises should start tracking it now.
+TL;DR: Fabric-X (FabricX) is Hyperledger Fabric's next-generation architecture.
+It replaces the monolithic peer with microservices, swaps Raft for Arma BFT consensus, and has been benchmarked at 400,000+ TPS through horizontal scaling (Linux Foundation Decentralized Trust, 2026).
+As of May 2026, it's available as an MVP via chaindeploy v0.4.0 — production-ready for pilots, still maturing for regulated workloads.

 Fabric-X is a new implementation of the Hyperledger Fabric concept, built from scratch with microservices architecture and modern distributed systems patterns.
 The Hyperledger Foundation's 2025 annual report notes that Fabric remains the most deployed enterprise blockchain, accounting for roughly 46% of permissioned deployments -- but also that operational complexity is the top complaint from adopters.